Denali National Park and Preserve

 TEXT: Food Storage

 Campers must store all food and scented items, including sealed cans and bottles, in bear-resistant food lockers found in campgrounds, or in closed, hard-sided vehicles.

-Sport Fishing or Hunting
+TEXT: Sport Fishing or Hunting

 Hunting and fishing are allowed in some park and preserve locations, regulated by federal and state law.
 Discharging weapons is strictly prohibited in many areas.
 It is your responsibility to know and to comply with all laws and regulations.
 For more information consult a park ranger, visitor center, or the park website.

 Mount McKinley and Mount Foraker climbers must register 60 days before starting their ascent and pay a special use fee.
 Call the

 Talkeetna, AK 9 9 6 7 6,

 The Park Road stays open to headquarters at Mile 3.4, and could be open farther into the park, based on weather conditions.
 The back country is reached by snowshoes, skis, or dog sled.
 Riley Creek Campground near the park entrance is open all year.
 Check at the winter visitor center for road status, weather conditions, and back country permits.

 We strive to make our facilities, services, and programs accessible to all.
 For information go to a visitor center, ask a ranger, call, or check the park website.